FarmDyn/documentation/docs/template/biogas_module.md

 electricity sold during high and low stock market prices.
 Additionally, it is accounted for a flexibility premium, *p\_flexPrem*.

-Furthermore, the revenue stemming from heat is accounted for and it is included as the product of sold heat, *v\_sellHeat*, times the price of heat, *p\_priceHeat*, which is set to two cents per kWh.
+Furthermore, the revenue stemming from heat is accounted for and is included as the product of sold heat, *v\_sellHeat*, times the price of heat, *p\_priceHeat*, which is set to two cents per kWh.
 The amount of head sold is set exogenously and depends on the biogas plant type.